Last Chance To See, by Douglas Adams and Mark Carwardine

 includes a clip, Douglas talking

-about Komodo Dragons
+about Komodo Dragons.

 The Last

-, has many clips from the radio series and some that
+Chance To See CD-ROM, has many clips from the radio series and some that

 aren’t.